ComcastSamples/rabbitmq_requeue_utility/README.md

 # requeue

 * *Language*: Go
-* *Description*: A CLI tool to move messages from one AMQ cluster to another
+* *Description*: A CLI tool to move messages from one AMQ queue/cluster to another

 <img src="requeue.png" width="700">